canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 EOF

 ```

-TODO: these domain names are public, so there is chance of conflict if two people deploy this testing simultaneously or simply the domain name is taken - maybe these should be variables for this document and terraform?

 Once this is done, you should be able to visit https://derper.australiaeast.cloudapp.azure.com/ in your browser,
 and see a generic public info page about the Tailscale DERP server.